 Once inspired by a bustling and colourful fruit market in South London, I now live in rural Yorkshire and cook from my small (yet perfectly functioning) kitchen.

 When I started the vegan recipe blog Little Miss Meat-Free back in 2013, I never dreamed that within a year I’d be teaching cooking classes, demonstrating at food festivals, working with a handful of well-known brands, and writing for a national magazine.

 I have since released four best-selling vegan cookbooks, and my fifth book is released in July, that help pave the way for the

-My fourth book, Five Ingredient Vegan, is out now, and my next will follow in July 2020.
+My sixth book, Easy Vegan Bible, is out now, and my next will follow in November 2021.

 let’s chat about vegan living

 How can I get started with vegan cooking?

 Start with one vegan meal a week, then try a vegan day.
 Gradually replace your dairy milk with non-dairy milk and your honey with maple syrup.
 Spend some extra time at the supermarket checking out the vegan options.
 Try a new recipe.
 Bake a vegan cake.
 You’ll be hooked.

 But I can’t cook!